 August 23, 2014

 I am taking the time out (of my fatigue and excessive sleep schedule lol) to make a post about my wonderful news.
 I’ve been enjoying a little taste of normalcy.
 I was actually able to go for a walk and rollerblade this week!!!
 That is huge news!!!
-I even ice skated for a few minutes last week on a date with my boyfriend.
+I even ice skated for a few minutes last week.
 Amazing!!!
 Why, you ask???
 Because of LDN (Low-Dose Naltrexone).
 If you have an autoimmune disease, neurological disease, multiple sclerosis, fibromyalgia, myalgic encephalomyelitis, chronic fatigue syndrome, etc. — do whatever you can to get your hands on some LDN.
 I ordered mine on the internet from the U.K. and will soon do a phone consultation with a specialist doctor from another state to get a prescription for it.
 I’ll post an article about it later, because I’m pretty tired right now, as usual.
 But it’s not quite as severe on LDN.
 I need to post about the wonders of this drug later!!!
 I’ve posted before about it on my Facebook page for my blog.
 You have no idea how thankful I am that something finally helped me somewhat.
 NO IDEA.
 There is no treatment for my disease and it’s disabling.
 I have dreams that I could be sort of normal…

 All of my entire life, even as a child, I wondered why I got tired sooner than others.
 Why I would stay up nights with my mind racing.
 Why my room, car (once I drove), and appearance would be immaculate, beautiful, and organized for some months and then a disaster other months.
 Why I took short cuts for everything, seemed lazy, and seemed like “she’s just no trying hard enough.”
 Why even as a child I would stare out the classroom window at the clouds some days in a haze and yet perform super well academically other days.
 Why I was so athletic, creative, brilliant, prolific, and cheerful some days and seemed like such a sloth, stupid, depressed, and spaced out other days.
 I just thought I was stupid.
 Seriously.
 I believed that I was the problem and that I was more of a failure than others.
 I never made a connection between any health issues and my tired behavior.
 I always knew my mom was different but never thought much about it.
 As kids we knew to let her sleep in the morning, that she fatigued easily, that she had arthritis and the cold hurt her, that she couldn’t remember what color someone’s hair was she had seen every day (memory), etc. etc. But I never thought much other than, “Oh, yeah, my mom has lupus.”
 I thought of myself as super capable physically.
 Even when I would have an off-month of struggling to do the very same athletics I had just been good at a few days ago.
 I ran track, was a cheerleader, was in dance, loved going to the gym so much, liked adventure and far away places, etc. Even as a kid I preferred to eat healthy.